viamrobotics/docs/docs/services/slam/_index.md

 | ----- | ----------- |
 | [`viam:slam:cartographer`](cartographer/) | [The Cartographer Project](https://github.com/cartographer-project) performs dense SLAM using LIDAR data. |

+Follow [these instructions](cartographer/) to configure Cartographer SLAM on your robot.

 ## API

 The SLAM Service supports the following methods: